Necoo33/neormgo/README.md

-# Neorm Go - All-in-one mysql orm
+# Neorm Go - All-in-one orm

 Neorm Go is a imperative orm that makes you imperatively build and execute queries.